Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 # Horizon Private Server Rules and Policies

 This section contains important rules and policies that the Horizon staff has put in place.
-Unless otherwise noted, all rules on this page apply to all of the following:
+Unless otherwise noted, all rules on this page apply in all of the following places:
 - The Horizon Discord server.
 - The Ratchet and Clank: Up Your Arsenal/Ratchet and Clank 3 game server that Horizon runs.
 - The Ratchet: Deadlocked/Ratchet: Gladiator game servers that Horizon runs.
 - All test game servers that Horizon runs.

 ## Horizon Rules